Eiserne Division: Dissolution

 The remaining Freikorps men felt betrayed by their own government.
 However, the expected march on Berlin did not materialise due to a lack of political leadership.
 The volunteers were given immunity from prosecution, but had no opportunity to be accepted into the Reichswehr or to find jobs in industry.
 After demobilisation, many members of the division remained together as agricultural worker communities on estates in Pomerania.

 Although most of the division had already been disbanded by the time of the Kapp Putsch, many former members were involved in the putsch.
 Former members of the division were later also involved in the Free Corps battles in the Ruhr area (Ruhr uprising) and Upper Silesia (uprisings in Upper Silesia).

 The ideology of the "Drang nach Osten" ('Drive to the East') and the anti-Bolshevism of the Free Corps was one of the roots of National Socialism.
 The former Baltic soldiers of the Freikorps were a destabilising factor during the Weimar Republic and a large proportion of them joined the Hitler movement.

 Known members of the division

-Heinz Guderian (April to August as Second General Staff Officer), Rudolf Berthold, Waldemar Hartmann, Bruno Loerzer, Kurt Andersen, Paul Hofmann, Kurt Kaul, Bernhard Ruberg, Richard Manderbach, Günther Pancke.
+Heinz Guderian (April to August as Second General Staff Officer), Kurt Andersen, Rudolf Berthold, Waldemar Hartmann, Paul Hofmann, Bruno Loerzer, Kurt Kaul, Erwin Kraus, Richard Manderbach, Günther Pancke and Bernhard Ruberg.